How Do Savings Bonds Work?

-With so much volatility in the stock market, some investors are looking for a safe haven to invest their money.
+In times of volatility for the stock market, it’s reasonable that some investors might look for a safer way to grow their money.
 And nothing signals stability and security like savings bonds.
 Backed by the full faith of the U.S. government, savings bonds offer an incredibly safe way to save and build money over time.

 Because savings bonds are essentially a loan to the government, bond purchases lead to an increase in overall national debt, but ultimately allow the government to spend and stimulate the economy.
 An increase in bond buying can be particularly beneficial for the government in times of a financial crisis.